homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 This approach is simple, but *breaks the dimensional analysis*, as it forces the factor $frac(1,2)$ to have dimensions of the reciprocal of the airflow.

-More statistical analysis was performed with this proposed modification, but it was not conclusive.
-See, e.g., @accIntVsModIsing for a plot of the acoustic intensity vs. the modified Ising number.
+More statistical analysis was performed with this proposed modification, but it was demonstrated that this approach does not appropriately incorporate the airflow information See, e.g., @accIntVsModIsing for a plot of the acoustic intensity vs. the modified Ising number.

 #{